Senthil-Riddhish/RegistrationForm/README.md

 - React Bootstrap

 #### Functionalit ####
-- Users can able to search for a citiy and view the current weather conditions, such as temperature, wnd speed, and humidity
-- Users can able to view a 10-day forecast for the selected city, displaying the available weather conditions data for each day
+- Users can able to register and login into the portal using using the credentials

+#### DataBase ####
+- Used Firebase as a database as a Backend as service

 #### Technical Insights ####
-- Used React.js for the front-end development
-- Used a weather API to fetch weather data.
-Suggested APIs include Weather API
-- Used LocalStorage to save user preferences and settings
 - Used JavaScript promises to handle asynchronous data fetching and updating
 - Used clean and modular architecture to make the codebase easy to maintain and extend